WorKey-FinalProject/WorKey-Code/README.md

 Company side - the App helps the company to manage their employees with features such as:

-* Employee payroll management - incomplete.
+* Employees payroll management - incomplete.

-* Employee shift management - incomplete.
+* Employees shift management - incomplete.

 * Show general messages to all employees ("feeds").